How Companies Are Monetizing with Retail Media Advertising in 2022

 - Custom development for any extras you or your advertising partners may need

-- Custom reports that make optimizations easy to identify and performance simple to share with brand partners
+- Custom reports that make optimizations easy and performance simple to share with brand partners

 The AdButler team has over two decades of experience in providing and configuring ad serving solutions for both publishers and advertisers.